Submission Deadline: December 3, 2018, 8:59pm Pacific Standard Time (for Fall 2019 admission)

 - Graduate admissions application fee waiver is available to those eligible.

 Initiating contact with faculty members; coursework; GRE general scores (optional); letters of recommendation; degree of preparedness for graduate school; and your statement of purpose are all important factors in our review of your application.

 It is required that you list on your application at least one faculty member in our department whose research is of interest to you.
 It is highly recommended that you contact them to discuss your interest in working with them.
 This contact is the first step in broadly defining areas of potential research focus and should be elaborated on in your statement of purpose.
 You'll find a list of our faculty members and their research interests.

 Students admitted to the program typically have a bachelor's degree in one of the life sciences or physical sciences.
 However, promising students with other academic backgrounds are encouraged to apply if they have an undergraduate grounding in biology.

 Grade Point Average (GPA)

 Upper division or graduate GPA of 3.4 or higher is preferred.
 A minimum GPA of 3.0 (courses taken after the first two years) is required by the Graduate Division.

 Graduate Record Examination (GRE) and TOEFL

-All applicants must take the GRE general test; GRE subject test in biology or subject tests in other relevant disciplines highly recommended, but not required.
+GRE general test is optional; GRE subject test in biology or subject tests in other relevant disciplines are optional, but not required.
 No minimum GRE scores required for consideration.
 We will accept GRE scores taken within the last five years.
 Older scores will be considered on a case by case basis.
 GRE Institution Code: 4833; Department Code: 0203.

 For international students from countries in which the official language is not English, results of the TOEFL (Test of English as Foreign Language) are required.
 TOEFL exams taken before June 1, 2014 will not be accepted even if your score was reported to Berkeley.